earmuff-jam/FleetWise/README.md

-# ASSET ALERT
+# Fleetwise Application

 <!-- ![Create new account](setup/demo/gifs/v2/sign-up.gif) -->

 ![Asset alert logo](frontend/public/assetalert.png)

 ## Overview

 In today’s dynamic and fast-paced business environment, effective asset management is crucial for optimizing resources, reducing costs, and ensuring operational efficiency.
-AssetAlert is designed to address these needs by providing a robust solution to track your assets, manage them, and analyze them effectively.
+Fleetwise is designed to address these needs by providing a robust solution to track your assets, manage them, and analyze them effectively.

 ### Purpose

-The primary purpose of AssetAlert is to streamline the management of physical assets across various locations and departments within an organization.
+The primary purpose of Fleetwise is to streamline the management of physical assets across various locations and departments within an organization.
 By leveraging cutting-edge technology, this application aims to enhance asset visibility, improve accountability, and support strategic decision-making.

 1. Enhanced Visibility: To provide a comprehensive view of asset distribution and utilization, allowing for better management and optimization of resources.